ethicxz/ethicxz.github.io/_tabs/about.md

 order: 4
 ---

 I dont know what to say except the thing that i'm only 17 years old so i can say stupid things sometimes and i'm absolutely not an expert but i'm trying my best !
-[My instagram if u have other question](https://instagram.com/eliott.la) or add me on discord : 'ethicxz.'
+[My twitter if u have other question](https://x.com/ethicxz) or add me on discord : 'ethicxz.'